halimv/caramel-latte/README.md

 ### ROSALIND Worked Solutions

 This is a private repository for personal use, to track progress in solving Rosalind problems.
+Each notebook has information and datasets obtained from the [Rosalind](https://rosalind.info/problems/list-view/) website.

 The [Rosalind repository](https://github.com/halimv/caramel-latte/tree/main/Rosalind) contains worked solutions to the [Rosalind](https://rosalind.info/problems/list-view/) bioinformatics problems.
 Sample Datasets used here are stored in the [datasets](https://github.com/halimv/caramel-latte/tree/main/Rosalind/datasets) folder.

 In some problems, I've included a section going over why I wrote the code the way I did, potential improvements, and other general thoughts.
 This can be found towards the end of the notebook.

 ### Table of Contents